felleg/felleg.gitlab.io-backup/content/posts/MyFirstPost.md

 [...]
 ```

-So, what do you think? :) Pretty nifty stuff, huh?
+So, what do you think? :smiley: Pretty nifty stuff, huh?
 Are now here's how my writing
 program looks like:

 ![Wow this is great!](/img/writingmyfirstpost.png)
 ````

-So, what do you think? :) Pretty nifty stuff, huh?
+So, what do you think? :smiley: Pretty nifty stuff, huh?
 Are now here's how my writing program looks like:

 ![Wow this is great!](/img/writingmyfirstpost.png)